 John Curtin Distinguished Professor Steven Tingay, from the Curtin University node of the International Centre for Radio Astronomy Research (ICRAR), said the MWA team did not initially set out to find ‘Oumuamua.

 This animation shows the path of the interstellar asteroid 1I/2017 (`Oumuamua) through the Solar System.
-Observations with ESO’s Very Large Telescope and others have shown that this unique object is dark, reddish in colour and highly elongated.
+Observations with ESO’s Very Large Telescope and others have shown that this unique object is dark, reddish in color and highly elongated.

-“We didn’t set out to observe this object with the MWA but because we can see such a large fraction of the sky at once, when something like this happens, we’re able to go back through the data and analyse it after the fact,” Professor Tingay said.
+“We didn’t set out to observe this object with the MWA but because we can see such a large fraction of the sky at once, when something like this happens, we’re able to go back through the data and analyze it after the fact,” Professor Tingay said.